aws/aws-sdk-js-v3/clients/client-codecommit/README.md

 by sending data to the trigger target.</p>
 </li>
 </ul>

-<p>For information about how to use AWS CodeCommit, see the <a href="https://docs.aws.amazon.com/codecommit/latest/userguide/welcome.html">AWS CodeCommit User Guide</a>.</p>
+<p>For information about how to use CodeCommit, see the <a href="https://docs.aws.amazon.com/codecommit/latest/userguide/welcome.html">CodeCommit User Guide</a>.</p>

 ## Installing